adepreis/global-warming-3d/README.md

 ---

+### Run the latest version

+Execute the last .jar file genarated as a standalone application using :

+`java -jar global-warming-3d.jar`

+---

 ## Documentation

 In the `/doc` folder, you can find the project's Javadoc, the UML class diagram, the report and the wireframes/mockups of the interface.